 Take a Helicopter Ride Over The Grand Canyon

 Many people choose this option as it saves you four hours each way drive.
-Almost everyone that visits Las Vegas makes the journey to The Grand Canyon, and a helicopter ride is not only the quickest way to get there, but it’s a rush to see it from the air.
+Almost everyone who visits Las Vegas journeys to The Grand Canyon, and a helicopter ride is not only the quickest way to get there, but it’s also a rush to see it from the air.
+Book here: Grand Canyon West VIP at the Rim Helicopter Tour with Optional Skywalk.

 Skywalk At the Grand Canyon